 Spiros Lazos, MD was born and raised in neighboring New Hampshire where he graduated from both Dartmouth College and Dartmouth Medical School.
 Dr. Lazos has been practicing medicine in York County for nearly 20 years.
 He brings his addiction medicine expertise to Casco Bay Medical.

 Joyce Dolley, MSW, CADC received her Master’s degree in Social Work from the University of New England and practices as an alcohol and drug counselor.
-Joyce utilizes an array of therapeutic techniques including Cognitive Behavioral Therapy, Dialectic Behavioral Therapy, as well as strengths-based and relational therapy.
+Joyce utilizes an array of therapeutic techniques and helps patients to establish or improve relapse prevention strategies.
+She believes Suboxone (buprenorphine) treatment with counseling reduces the likelihood of relapse, helps patients stay sober, improves quality of life and the chances of long term recovery.